Prestige Offer Through July 19

 Wine rated (2023 guide) 99/100

-It is the elegance of the wine, the silkiness of the tannins, and the purity of the fruit that give this wine its character.
-On the palate, you find layers of sweet, refined cherries, red plums, and black raspberries, as if they had been picked at the perfect moment and eaten in the vineyard.
+It is the wine’s elegance, the silkiness of its tannins, and the purity of its fruit that define its character.
+On the palate, you’ll find layers of sweet, refined cherries, red plums, and black raspberries—as if they had been picked at just the right moment and eaten right there in the vineyard.
 Texturally, the wine is incredible.
-The fruit is velvety, creamy, fresh, long, and rich.
+The fruit is velvety, creamy, fresh, long-lasting, and rich.
 Everything is in balance and harmony.
-The finish is smooth, making this an easy wine to enjoy.
-Drink from 2030 to 2060.
+The finish is smooth, making this a wine that’s easy to enjoy.
+Best enjoyed from 2030 to 2060.

 .00